paulcap510/react-presentation/react-project.md

 Pros:
 - Growing in popularity
+- Easy to to render UI features
-- Performant
+- Fast
 - Easily integrate reusable components to your app (navbar, footer, sidebars, etc.)
 - Lots of libraries and third-party tools
   - Redux for managing state
   - React Router Dom for navigation
   - NextJS for full-stack functionality
-- Better SEO

 Cons:
-- Strictly a frontend framework
 - Learning curve
+- JSX syntax mixed with HTML
+- A lot of boilerplate and clean up required to set up
 - Complex state management in larger projects
-- Some radical updates (React 16.8, NextJS 13->14)
+- Longer inital loads for large projects
+- Comprehensive testing can be challenging in larger projects

 ### Getting Started